On the structure of higher order quantum maps: The type functions

 \begin{remark} Note that the fact that the minima and maxima in the above theorem can be exchanged is by no means automatic and follows from the properties of the causal product $\vtl$ and the structure of type functions.

 \end{remark}

 \begin{remark} In general, it is not clear for which sets of permutations such a combination of chain types will be a chain type.
 Nevertheless, since all the connected chains have the same input and output indices, a function of the form as in Theorem \ref{thm:structure} will always be a subtype.
 That is, the objects corresponding to such a function will describe a set of channels, obtained by taking pullbacks and pushouts of objects describing combs.
+On the other hand, Example \ref{exm:T3sub} shows that not all subtypes are of this form.

 \end{remark}